Cara915/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 Title: DRAFT HORSE SHOW
 Description: Exibit information and entry rules for the Draft Horse Show */
+Addison County Fair & Field Days Draft Horse Show
+Dear Draft Horse Exhibitors,
+• We are pleased to share some changes for our 2023 draft show and hope our dates of Friday, August 11 – Saturday, August 12 will allow us to fill all stalls.
+We have a total of 156 stalls available.
+• We will welcome as our 2023 judge: Mike Lizotter, Saco, Maine
+• We will again be a North American Classic Six qualifying show.
+We offer classes for the Six Horse Hitch, Classic Cart and Youth Cart.
+• We require a stall deposit of $ 25.00 per stall with $ 15.00 returned if it is cleaned when you leave.
+It sometimes takes 30 to 40 minutes with a bucket tractor to clean each stall and finding folks to clean them for the refund is next to impossible and we have between 20 to 40 stalls that we clean.
+• VERY IMPORTANT - camping forms need to be in by the deadline of August 1.
+(Not mailed on August 1 but in our hands by August 1) This is to help us make sure there is enough room on the camping bars.
+It is sometimes a very tight squeeze with last minute camping space needed.
+Length of camper is important as not all sites are the same length.
+Again, we will keep a waiting list if spaces fill up.
+• The fair provides the 4-H kids with sawdust for their shows, the draft horse exhibitors are welcome to use any remaining sawdust.
+Sometimes we run out of the sawdust and have bagged shavings available for a fee.
+So if you want to purchase bagged shavings ahead of time, they are $6.00 per bag and the fair would deliver pre-orders to the horse area (not to the stalls) before the show, to be picked up by the exhibitor on Thursday evening before 10:00 P.M.
+Additional shavings are located at the dairy barns, so on Friday and Saturday you would have to get them yourself if not ordered ahead of time.
+We look forward to seeing you in August at our draft show.
+We encourage early entries because we are limited on stalls and camping spots.
+• Please, please, when filling out the entry form complete all information.
+If a halter horse or single horse hitch class they go in the top part, if a team hitch class, they go in the bottom part with the names of each driver for the class if different.
+Look for the class numbers as to what is needed for information.
+"When making your travel plans we recommend that you do not use Route 125 between Route 100 in Hancock and Route 7 in East Middlebury to travel to the show.
+This section of Route 125 is not recommended for trailer trucks."
+Kathy Nisun, Director
+Kathy Kennett, Secretary

 # DRAFT HORSE SHOW